gene-git/wg-client/README.rst

 The gui is installable using the provided wg-client.desktop file and can be added to launchers in the usual way.
 For example in gnome simply search applications for wg-cliient and right click to pin the launcher.
-The gui ised PyQt6 which in turn relies on Qt6.
+The gui uses PyQt6 which in turn relies on Qt6.

-The gui has buttons to start and stop wireguard and a button to run ssh to set up the listener host configured in the config file.
+The gui has buttons to start and stop wireguard and a button to run ssh to set up the listener on the host configured in the config file.

 The gui should be left running while the vpn is in use.
-Pressing quit the gui will shutdown wireguard and shutdown the ssh listener as well.
+Pressing quit in the gui will shutdown wireguard and shutdown the ssh listener as well.

 GUI Options